 - Hang out more with animals.
 For example, volunteer at an animal shelter.
 Or visit a farm to chill with some goats.
 I find eye-gazing with cows almost turns up my love factor.
-This might build your motivation up, if you need a boost.
+This might build your motivation up if you need a boost.
 A stuffed toy to hug might also help.
-Or posting a photo of large, kind eyes of a gorgeous animal on your fridge.
+Or post a photo of large, kind eyes of a gorgeous animal on your fridge.

 Come up with your own ‘Moo-ve on’ mantra!

 - Feeling misunderstood?
-The huge change that has taken place within your understanding is something personal and particular to you.
+The huge change that has taken place in your understanding is something personal and particular to you.
 Have you ever had a friend who found a new belief or hobby and became obsessed with it, wouldn’t stop talking about it, wanted everyone else to try it, and couldn’t see people withdrawing from that person?
 Well, be careful it doesn’t happen to the Vegan You.
 Expect very few people to understand what you’re doing, and you may be pleasantly surprised at just how much support you end up getting.